-Between meeting former presidents and interviewing world-famous chefs, Gayle found herself scaling erupting volcanoes by moonlight, hiking glaciers from Europe to Patagonia with crampons and ice axe in hand, taking in the souks and riads of Morocco, and exploring islands so tiny the plane ride there required stepping on a scale to make sure the plane wouldn’t be over weight.
+Between meeting former presidents and interviewing world-famous chefs, Gayle found herself scaling erupting volcanoes by moonlight, hiking glaciers from Europe to Patagonia with crampons and ice axe in hand, taking in the souks and riads of Morocco, and exploring islands so tiny the plane ride there required stepping on a scale to make sure the plane wouldn’t be overweight.

-Some of her favorite adventures include being wrapped in giant banana leaves filled with sugar scrubs that smelled like heaven beside a waterfall in the middle of the rainforest, viewing hidden art behind the walls of famous museums, watching the sunset over the Aegean Sea, rubbing elbows in the kitchen with celebrity chefs while experiencing recipes passed down from generation to generation, riding Icelandic horses across black sand beaches, and scuba diving among some of the most breathtaking coral reefs in the world.
+Some of her favorite adventures include being wrapped in giant banana leaves filled with sugar scrubs that smelled like heaven beside a waterfall in the middle of the rainforest, viewing hidden art behind the walls of famous museums, watching the sunset over the Aegean Sea, rubbing elbows in the kitchen with celebrity chefs while tasting recipes passed down from generation to generation, riding Icelandic horses across black sand beaches, and scuba diving among some of the most breathtaking coral reefs in the world.

 “At the age of five, Gayle Midnight would paint in the studio next to her father.
 This early creative influence echoes across her paintings today.
 “My favorite subjects back then included purple unicorns with manes of fire, and underwater worlds.
 To this day if you look closely, fragments of those early obsessions are still present in much of my work, in updated form of course!”